jorgenriseth/gonzo/README.md

 ### Source
 - `Snakefile`: Top-level snakefile defining each step of the processing pipeline.
 - `workflows/`: Contains files to be imported into the top-level `Snakefile` and specifies workflows in a modular way.

-### Data
-The dataset is split into two main directories,
-- #### `mri_dataset`
-    The `mri_dataset` follows a BIDS-like structure and should contain the following directories
-    - `sub-01`: MRI-data converted from DICOM-format to Nifti.
-For further details on the conversion see `notebooks/Gonzo-DICOM-extraction.ipynb`.
-        - Organized according to:
-            `sub-01/ses-[XX]/[anat|dti|mixed]/sub-01_ses-[XX]_ADDITIONALINFO.nii.gz`.
-        - All MRI-images comes with a "sidecar"-file in `json`-format providing additional information in the same directory as the image.
-    - `derivatives/sub-01`: Contains MRI-data directly derived from the Niftii-files in the subject folders, such as T1-maps derived from LookLocker using NordicICE, or from Mixed-sequences using the provided code.
-Also contains a table with sequence acquisition times in seconds, relative to injection_time.

-- ### `mri_processed_data`
-    The `mri_processed_data`-folder contains information and data which are not organized according to the `BIDS`-format, either due to incompatibility of software, or if another organization greatly simplifies processing.
-    It will typically contain the following directories:
-    - `freesurfer/sub-01`: Output of Freesurfer's `recon-all` for given subject.
-    - `sub-01`: Folder for processed data for the given subject, such as registered images, concentration-estimates meshes and statistics.

-Note that the `snakemake`-files in `workflows_additional` specifies workflows by desired outputs, necessary inputs, and shell command to be executed in a relatively easy to read format.
-Consulting these files might answer several questions regarding the expected structure.